top of page

 Building a Financial Life Without Building Resentment

-Money can be the third partner in a marriage if you’re not careful.
-Having honest, frequent conversations about spending, saving, and dreaming financially isn’t just practical—it’s emotional groundwork.
-There’s no single "right way" to manage money together, but there is a wrong one: silence.
-Whether you merge everything or keep a few separate accounts, the real win is transparency and the shared sense that you’re steering the ship together.
+Money can often feel like a third partner in a marriage if you aren’t careful.
+Having honest, frequent conversations about spending, saving, and financial dreams creates not just practicality but also emotional groundwork.
+There’s no single "right way" to manage finances together.
+Still, there is a wrong one: silence.

 Nurturing Friendships Outside of Your Marriage

-One of the quietest dangers in early marriage is the temptation to turn inward completely, to make your new spouse your whole social universe.
-It feels cozy at first, but over time, it can strain the relationship and isolate you both.
-Keeping your individual friendships alive—and making new ones together—enriches your partnership instead of threatening it.
-You’ll be better partners when you have fresh stories to tell, new laughter to share, and a reminder that no one person can be your everything.
+One quiet danger in early marriage is the temptation to turn completely inward, making your new spouse your entire social circle.
+While this feels cozy at first, it may strain the relationship over time.
+Keeping individual friendships alive and making new ones together enriches your partnership instead of threatening it.

 Blog post by: Erin Reynolds diymama.net